Indian Smart Cities will not be Environmentally Friendly

-The predictions in the research are based on the analysis of smart city flagship proposal for Bhendi Bazaar, a 16.5-acre site in Mumbai where three to five-story buildings are planned to be replaced with over 50 storey high-rises.
+Predictions in the research are based on the analysis of the smart city flagship proposal for Bhendi Bazaar, a 16.5-acre site in Mumbai where three to five-story buildings are planned to be replaced with over 50 storey high-rises.

 The research suggests that ‘the resulting increase in population density will likely place a significant demand on various resources including, but not limited to, electricity and water.
 It will also result in more output of solid waste and greenhouse gases.’